 Udacity, EdX and Coursera are great websites that offer online courses for free or at a nominal fee.
 It is worth spending some time on these websites as they'll give you extra knowledge in an organized manner.
 Other than video lectures, there are informative blogs that you should follow to progress your career in Data Science.
-Following is the list of websites you can visit and enroll in courses of interest:
+Following is the list of websites you can visit and enroll in courses of interest (some links change over time, please feel free to Google similar classes):